MOGI-ROS/Week-9-10-Simple-arm/README.md

 ![alt text][image4]

 Joint state publisher opens a small GUI where we can adjust the angles of the two new shoulder joints, but this has clearly no impact on the simulation.
-We should always make sure that the `spawn_robot` launch file sends the joint states from the simulation in Gazebo and not from somewhere else - like the small GUI in this case.
+Let's take a look on `rqt_graph`, it's clear that the `joint_states` are not coming from the simulation.
 We'll handle this a bit later.

 ![alt text][image5]